minerwillyuk/simple-test/Documentation/PULL_REQUESTS.md

 ### REVIEWS

 Request that one or more contributers review your code prior to a pull request being merged.
 In fact anyone with _read_ permissions can review your changes and submit a comment & status.

+Status options:
+* Comment
+* Approve
+* Request changes

+If the repository owner or a contributor with admin or write permissions selects _Request changes_, then the pull request is blocked until that person approves the changes.

+A respoitory owner or admin can overrule _request changes_ (rejected) pull requests and go ahead and force a merge.
+Useful is a reviewer is unavailable or the owner/admin disagrees with the reviewers objection.